konpapp/bang-the-dice-game/README.md

 ```
 A few parameters need to be specified in the `.env` file before the application can start:
 1.`SESSION_SECRET`: Any personal string
-2.`MONGO_URI`: The app needs to connect to a MongoDB.
+2.`MONGO_URI`: The app connects to a MongoDB.
 Paste your personal MONGO_URI, or edit the username and password fields on the draft.

 After those are implemented, start the application with:
 ```